fluree/developers-site/docs/concepts/core-concepts/blockchain.md

 permissions as well as transaction (write) permissions - however in the context of this blockchain discussion the focus here is on trasactions/writes.

-SmartFunctions are custom business rules, even custom function that might be leveraged across business rules, stored as data (code as data) in the ledger itself.
+SmartFunctions are custom business rules, even custom functions that might be leveraged across business rules, stored as data (code as data) in the ledger itself.
 While Fluree always uses the latest version of SmartFunctions to enforce the ledger, every historical version is available and all provenance trackable.
 A SmartFunction can